-Figure 7.
-Map showing the reference sites in relation to the six Mulloon Creek sites.
+Figure 10.
+Map showing the reference sites in relation to the six Mulloon Creek sites

 Description: The upstream-most site sampled on Mulloon Creek.
 This site occurs at the downstream end of a large tract of gorge country.
 At this point the creek is in a deeply (~15-20m) incised channel.
 Blackberries are the dominant riparian vegetation along this reach.
 Stream consisted of long pools, and short riffle sequences.
-The creek height was up and flowing faster at the time of sampling for all sites on Mulloon Creek.
+The creek was back to base flows at the time of sampling for all sites on Mulloon Creek.